Nuclear Engineering, Ph.D.

 - Students will have the ability to execute a research plan, to generate and analyze original results, and to communicate those results through oral presentations and written publications.

 - The students will demonstrate the ability to access reliable information sources outside of those made available through the normal coursework channels.

 Degree Requirements (60 Post-Baccalaureate Hours)

 For doctoral degrees in nuclear engineering: A Ph.D. student must complete 12 hours of dissertation credit leading to a dissertation.
 A student with a master’s degree in mechanical engineering or a closely related field must take at least 18 hours of graded graduate courses.
 A student without a master’s degree must take at least 48 hours of graduate courses, of which 42 or more hours must be graded graduate courses.
-The remaining hours can be in research, and the graded graduate courses must include the core courses required of all master’s degree students.
+The remaining hours can be in research (EMCH 797), and the graded graduate courses must include the core courses required of all master’s degree students.